Skip to main content

 Woman wearing a brown baseball cap and check shirt with round metal glasses, looking into the distance while taking a selfie in a forest setting.

-Looking away — Turn slightly to create a more relaxed, candid feel while reducing glare.
+Looking away — Creates a more relaxed, candid feel while reducing glare.

 Group of five friends taking a selfie in a bright mountain setting, with a man in sunglasses in the foreground and four friends behind him, including two women wearing glasses.

-Group shot — Hold the camera slightly higher and step forward to fit everyone in the frame.
+Group shot — Hold the camera high and step forward to fit everyone in the frame.
 Use a selfie stick for the best shot.

 Man with short dark hair wearing angular glasses taking a mirror selfie with a camera, reflected in a round mirror with a softly lit indoor background.

-Mirror selfie — Capture your full outfit and how your glasses complete your look.
+Mirror selfie — Captures your full outfit and styling.

 Don’t forget to show off your pout 😘 — the fun and flirty ‘duck face’ is a classic Instagram favourite!
 When it comes to cute selfie poses with glasses, it’s a playful way to add personality and confidence to your shot.